CRServers/DemTech/README.md

 We will pursue "Liquid Democracy" and the candidate list will change as we periodically evaluate all Block Producers that have strong combinations of the following criteria.

 ## Rating Criteria: ##
+**- Compliance**
+Block Producer Requirements.
+Agreement with EOS constitution.
+Code of Conduct.
+Complete bp.json
+**Complete compliance is required to be considered for inclusion in the proxy list.**

 **- Independence**
 	Self-Funded, or third party involvement.